dphfox/Fusion/docs/tutorials/basic-state/state-objects.md

 -----

-With that, you should now have a basic idea of what state objects can do - they're the simplest and most fundamental tool Fusion offers for managing state.
+With that, you should now have a basic idea of what state objects do - by using these, we can now easily manipulate and use it in our UIs.

 ??? summary "Finished code"
 	```Lua linenums="1"